syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 🕵🏿 Some new setup to review
 ==============

-Since you finished the last challenge, a change has been made to your controller.
+Since you finished the last challenge, a change has been made to your operator.

 Navigate to `controllers/website_controller.go` in your `Code editor` tab and scroll all the way to the bottom.
 Here you should find a new function called `newDeployment`.